Lemon Chia Shea Butter Soap Bars are a refreshing and lightly scented exfoliating simple soap bar that is great for beginner soap makers.

 Chia seed is added for exfoliant purposes and to add a bit of texture to the bar.
 I personally like the way the seeds look in the bar.
 If you would prefer not to have the exfoliant factor, just simply omit it from the recipe.

 I see other types of melt and pour bases, can I use an olive oil or goat milk for this recipe?

 You sure can and I often do like to switch up with the goat milk base for my soaps.
 The olive oil will work just fine too.
 It all depends on what you are going for in your bars.
 The goat milk aids in exfoliation and the shea butter is better for moisturizing.
 Switch it up when you feel like it.
-The company I linked on here also sells those types in the 5lbs and 2 lbs blocks.
+The company I linked here also sells those types in the 5 lb and 2 lb blocks.

-If you try this recipe and love it I would love it if you would come back and give it 5 stars!
+If you try this recipe and love it I would appreciate you coming back to give it 5 stars!

 - 1 lbs block of shea butter melt and pour soap base

 - Begin by cutting up the soap base into cubes.

 - Place them in a heat-resistant glass bowl.

 - Using the double boiler method, fill a small pot with a few inches of water.